-Regulatory Body Responsibilities
+Regulatory Body

-Ministry of ICT Dr Ali Shariati Avenue Tehran Iran 1631713461 Tel: 9821 811 3355 Overseeing the development p Drafting nation Drafting and in
+Ministry of ICT Dr Ali Shariati Avenue Tehran Iran 1631713461

-Fax: 9821 811 3926 Issuing licence
+Tel: 9821 811 3355 Fax: 9821 811 3926

+Responsibilities

 - Overseeing the implementation of the information and communication technology (ICT) national development plan. - Drafting national telecommunications policy. - Drafting and implementing amendments to existing legislation or new laws, as necessary. - Issuing licences, concessions and general authorisations. - Mediating interconnection agreements between operators, where relevant. - Regulating tariffs for dominant operators and establishment of calculations for setting prices for other operators. - Monitoring of frequencies and interference with use of the frequency spectrum.